Home rule: Greenland

-Greenland is a self-governing country in the Danish Realm.
+Greenland is a self-governing territory in the Danish Realm.
 Following a referendum in Greenland where the majority favored a higher degree of autonomy, home rule was granted by the Parliament of Denmark in 1979.
 After another referendum, further autonomy was granted in 2009.
 Denmark's monarch is Greenland's head of state.
 Greenland is not part of the European Union, even though Denmark is.